PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 Regularly talking to users is an important habit for any team, but it's wasted if you don't develop an efficient way to share what you learn.
 Traditional scientific methods are effective but too time consuming, especially for a fast-moving startup.
 Interview snapshots are our solution.

-Championed by Teresa Torres in the book [Continuous Discovery Habits](https://www.amazon.co.uk/Continuous-Discovery-Habits-Discover-Products/dp/1736633309), interview snapshots are great conversation starters you can create with minimal effort – an 80/20 method that allows us to gather feedback, generate quick insights, build MVPs, measure their success and iterate.
+Championed by Teresa Torres in the book [Continuous Discovery Habits](https://www.amazon.co.uk/Continuous-Discovery-Habits-Discover-Products/dp/1736633309), interview snapshots are great conversation starters you can create with minimal effort.

 In this guide, I'll share how we create user interview snapshots at PostHog – including the following template that you can download and fill out, or recreate in Google Docs, Figma or any other tool of your choice.